Node:Installation, Next:Usage, Previous:Top, Up:Top

 You probably want to define some key combinations to invoke the

-or dictionary-match
+dictionary-search or dictionary-match functions.

 The following example shows the key bindings I'm using myself for this